MoralCode/parse-opening-hours/README.md

 ## Tests and Coverage

-run pytet and generate coverage database `pipenv run pytest --cov=./`
+Use this command to run pytest and generate coverage data `pipenv run pytest --cov=./` To see all the logs during tests (for debugging. warning, there are a lot of them), add the `--log-cli-level=10 ` parameter

-show coverage report: `pipenv run coverage report`
+To show the coverage report: `pipenv run coverage report`

+To generate an HTML coverage report: `pipenv run coverage html`